Olivia Knox, MSW (She/Her/Hers)

 oknox.naswnys@socialworkers.org

-Olivia Knox, MSW, is a recent graduate from Stony Brook University School of Social Welfare with a specialization in Community, Policy and Political Social Action.
-Olivia is on the NASW-NYS Revolutionize Social Work Leadership team.
-This team is leading the journey to transform social work by identifying the ways in which racism is perpetuated in our profession to hold these systems of power accountable.
-Olivia’s interests include criminal justice reform and political social work in order to address the systemic injustices in the world.
+Olivia is also on the NASW-NYS Revolutionize Social Work Leadership team.
+This team is leading the journey to transform social work by identifying the ways in which racism is perpetuated in the profession to hold these systems of power accountable.
+Olivia’s interests include criminal justice reform and political social work in hopes of addressing the systemic injustices in the state.

 Amelia Lochner Malavé (She/Her/Hers)